gravity-ui/uikit/src/components/CopyToClipboard/README.md

 The render function passed as children props and can update its content depends on status that is returned as first argument in render function.
 There are 3 available statuses: pending, success, error

-`pending` - the initial status that returned in render function in neutral state
+`pending` - the initial status returned in render function in neutral case

-`success` - the status that returned in render function in error state
+`success` - the result status returned in render function in success case

-`error` - the status that returned in render function in success state
+`error` - the result status returned in render function in error case

-Option `timeout` set the time in ms to restore `pending` (initial) status after `success` or `error` statuses.
+Option `timeout` set the time in ms to restore initial (`pending`) status after one of the result statuses (`success` or `error`).

 <!--LANDING_BLOCK